onuralpArsln/stellarSoroban/ReadME.md

+## Start your web3 journey

-## This is a stelart soroban learning repo using rust.
+This is a stelart soroban learning repo using rust.

-we will start with getting rust and using rust basics.
+We will start with getting rust and using rust basics.

 to get rust please visit -> rust-lang.org

 to check your rust installation you can use

+"""
 rustc -V
 rustc --version
 cargo --version
 cargo -V
+"""

 to see if those commands return a value, generally you can use -V or --version to check installations.
 Beware that you might need to restart your terminal to ensure that freshly installed commands are recognized by your system.